Wang653/Monkeypox-modeling/README.md

 # Monkeypox-modeling
-Sample code for modelign and simulating the spread of monkeypox
+Sample code for modeling and simulating the spread of monkeypox